sherif-hafiz/graphql-template/README.md

 2. Run `npm install` to install all the npm packages dependencies.
 2a.
 IMPROVEMENTS: This could be done to by using a docker bulid step.
 3. Run `npm start` command to run the project locally.

+## Todo
+1. Remove Powered-By from the request header

+## Notes
+1. Sends back response time in the header